Klipper3d/klipper/docs/Config_Reference.md

 #   and on the toolhead (for X axis).
 These parameters have the same
 #   format as 'accel_chip' parameter.
 Only 'accel_chip' or these two
 #   parameters must be provided.
+#method: vibrations
+#   A test method to use for resonance testing.
+Valid choices are
+#   vibrations, sweeping_vibrations.
+The vibrations method tests
+#   different vibration frequencies at the designated test point.
+#   The sweeping_vibrations method tests different vibration frequencies
+#   while also moving the toolhead slowly around the test point, and
+#   thus may help, for example, if stiction of the toolhead (a force that
+#   must be be overcome to start toolhead motion) is too high.
+#   The default is vibrations, which is generally a recommended choice.
 #max_smoothing:
 #   Maximum input shaper smoothing to allow for each axis during shaper
 #   auto-calibration (with 'SHAPER_CALIBRATE' command).
 By default no
 #   maximum smoothing is specified.
 Refer to Measuring_Resonances guide
 #   for more details on using this feature.
+#move_speed: 50
+#   The speed (in mm/s) to move the toolhead to and between test points
+#   during the calibration.
+The default is 50.
 #min_freq: 5
 #   Minimum frequency to test for resonances.
 The default is 5 Hz.
 #max_freq: 133.33